s566319/streaming-05-smart-smoker/README.md

 1. Run emitter_of_tasks.py (say y to monitor RabbitMQ queues)

-Explore the RabbitMQ website.

 ## Execute a Consumer / Worker

 1. Run listening_worker.py

-Will it terminate on its own?
-How do you know?

 ## Ready for Work